-Every parent has apprehensions about sending their precious children off to school with strangers, even those hired by our school systems.
+All parents are apprehensive about sending their precious children off to school with strangers, even those hired by our school systems.
 To make matters worse, those “cheese limos” are no joke when it comes to school bus accidents in Tampa.

 Most parents get over their natural fears and allow their children to wait at the bus stop and hop onto that larger-than-life vehicle.
 After all, these parents often rode buses when they were kids.
-They tell themselves everything will be fine.
-There is no chance the school system did not do their due diligence in background checks, right?
+They tell themselves that everything will be fine.
+There is no chance that the school system did not do their due diligence in background checks, right?
 An adult literally entrusted with the lives of dozens of youths would never drive carelessly or under the influence of alcohol, right?
 All drivers and pedestrians on the roadways and interstates will be cautious of an approaching school bus, right?

 Often, parents are right — their children will not be victims of school bus accidents in Tampa, Florida.
 But if something goes wrong, a good bus accident attorney can help you and your family get the financial compensation you deserve.